yvann-ba/ComfyUI_Yvann-Nodes/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: You have an idea for something new you would like to see added to my pack of ComfyUI Nodes
 title: ''
 labels: ''
 assignees: ''